crisbarril/Persistence/README.md

 let databaseAPI = try? databaseBuilder.initialize() as RealmAPI
 ```

 **REMEMBER:** This is just an example.
-Feel free to fork this repo and make your own framework.
+Feel free to fork this repo and make your own version.

 ## Use